 Built in 1797, the world's oldest commissioned naval vessel still afloat, the USS Constitution, is most famous for her actions in 1812, the defeat and capture of several warships, one of the battles earning her the nickname of Old Ironsides.
 It was turned into a museum in 1907.
 Beautiful restored and preserved, going thourhg the ship and museum is enchanting.

-Uss Constitution Museum Information
+Uss Constitution Museum Travel Tips

 - Parking is available on the Nauticaa Parking Garage, five minutes away.